logos-co/nomos-specs/carnot/spec.md

 * `member_of_root_com()`: returns true if the participant executing the function is member of the root committee withing the tree overlay.

-* `member_of_internal_com()`: returns truee if the participant executing the function is member of internal committees within the committee tree overlay
+* `member_of_internal_com()`: returns true if the participant executing the function is member of internal committees within the committee tree overlay

 * `child_committee(participant)`: returns true if the participant passed as argument is member of the child committee of the participant executing the function.

-* `supermajority(votes)`: the behavior changes with the position of a participant in the overlay:
+* `supermajority(votes, TimeoutMsgs)`: the behavior changes with the position of a participant in the overlay:
     * Root committee: returns if the number of distinctive signers of votes for a block in the child committee is equal to the threshold.

-* `leader_supermajority(votes)`: returns if the number of distinct voters for a block is 2/3 + 1 for both children committees of root committee and overall 2/3 + 1
+* `leader_supermajority(votes, TimeoutMsgs)`: returns if the number of distinct voters for a block is 2/3 + 1 for both children committees of root committee and overall 2/3 + 1

 * `morethanSsupermajority(votes)`: returns if the number of distinctive signers of votes for a block is is more than the threshold: TODO
 * `parent_committe`: return the parent committee of the participant executing the function withing the committee tree overlay.
 Result is undefined if called from a participant in the root committee.